 There are many online sites that offer free credit scores.
-Credit Karma, Credit Sesame, even some of the actual credit bureaus offer free credit scores.
+Credit Karma, Credit Sesame, and even some of the actual credit bureaus offer free credit scores.

 It’s important to check the fine print though.
-Most of these free services DO NOT provide you with a FICO credit score.
+Most of these free services DO NOT provide you with a FICO score.
 There are different scoring models that are used to produce these free scores.

-Often times this score can be significantly higher than your FICO credit score.
+Often times this free score can be significantly higher than your FICO credit score.
 While these services are great for monitoring the contents of your credit report, they will not help you determine if you meet the minimum score requirements for various loan programs.